-- 1) Graduated from a CAAHEP or ABHES accredited MA diploma or certificate program within the past 3 years and holds a current CMA/RMA certification, or - 2) Graduated over 3 years ago from a CAAHEP or ABHES accredited MA diploma or certificate program, but has worked as an MA within the past 3 years and holds a current CMA/RMA certification.
+- Graduated from a CAAHEP or ABHES accredited MA diploma or certificate program within the past 3 years and holds a current CMA/RMA certification, or - Graduated over 3 years ago from a CAAHEP or ABHES accredited MA diploma or certificate program, but has worked as an MA within the past 3 years and holds a current CMA/RMA certification.
 Students will need to complete 32 general education credits and E242 (Career Development).

-Students may seek a course-by-course transfer of credits or course waiver for MA250 (Radiography Skills) only if they have a limited scope x-ray operator's certificate.
 Students will need to complete or may seek a course-by-course transfer of credits for 32 general education credits and E242.
 For Medical Assisting students entering the College utilizing the block transfer process, only 67% of the total program credits may be transferred into the program.